fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 Is just one bad experience enough for them to be thought of as being a 'certified' one?
-He tells a story about him being a new assistent professor, working really hard in
+He tells a story about him being a new assistent professor, working really hard in improving his teaching.
+When he received the 'best lecturer'-award after three years, a jelous female colleague whispered to him in a condescending voice: "Well done.
+How about, after having satisfied the babies, to do some actual work?"
+Understandably, he was not exactly happy after this encounter.

+Which constitutes the first test: After encountering the person, do people feel oppressed, humiliated or otherwise worse about themselves?

+What else do they do to make you feel like that?
+He catalogued these unpleasant behaviours as The Dirty Dozen:
+- Insults
+- Violation of personal space
+- Unsolicited touching
+- Threats
+- Sarcasm
+- Flames
+- Humiliation
+- Shaming
+- Interruption
+- Backbiting
+- Glaring
+- Snubbing

+This, however, is apparently not sufficient, since everyone behaves like that sometimes.
+He himself gives the example of sending a scornful email to a colleague because he wrongly believed she was trying to take an office away from his group - as soon as he realized this was not the case he apologized profoundly, but it was still done.
+As it was a 'one-time' occurence, this does not qualify him as anything more than a 'temporary' asshole.

+He then goes on and lists several 'publicly well-known' assholes, both male and female.

+The second test (apart from apparently that this needs to be repeated behaviour) is if the person primarily targets less powerful people.

+He does not, however, favour cowards or obsequious people, as they just try to avoid confrontation, with similar negative effects.
+He gives the example of intel doing 'constructive confrontation' workshops regularly, and having an accordingly confrontational culture.

+Also, during his research for another book, 'Weird Ideas that Work' (core: hiring 'eccentric' people you do not seem to need might boost overall creativity and productivity), he found that for some reason HR-people tend to ignore 'weird' mannerisms from people and downplay unfavourable ones for their achievements on paper.

 ---

-## Chapter 2: 	The Damage Done: Why Every Workplace Needs The Rule
+## 2 The Damage Done: Why Every Workplace Needs The Rule
-## Chapter 3: 	How to Implement the Rule, Enforce it, and Keep it Alive
+## 3 How to Implement the Rule, Enforce it, and Keep it Alive
-## Chapter 4: 	How to Stop Your "Inner Jerk" From Getting Out
+## 4 How to Stop Your "Inner Jerk" From Getting Out
-## Chapter 5: 	When Assholes Reign: Tips for Surviving Nasty People and Workplaces
+## 5 When Assholes Reign: Tips for Surviving Nasty People and Workplaces
-## Chapter 6: 	The Virtues of Assholes
+## 6 The Virtues of Assholes
-## Chapter 7: 	The No Asshole Rule as a Way Life
+## 7 The No Asshole Rule as a Way Life

 # Overall